-There is currently no trading market for RGA class B common stock, and neither MetLife nor RGA can assure you that one will develop or be sustained after the split-off.
+There is currently no trading market for RGA class B common stock, and neither MetLife nor RGA can assure you that one will develop or be sustained after the exchange offer.
 RGA common stock is currently listed on the NYSE under the symbol "RGA."
-RGA has applied to have the RGA class B common stock listed on the NYSE under the symbol "RGA.B", subject to official notice of issuance, following the split-off and recapitalization.
-MetLife and RGA cannot predict the prices at which the RGA class B common stock will trade after the split-off.
+RGA intends to apply to have the RGA class B common stock listed on the NYSE under the symbol "[RGA.B]", subject to official notice of issuance, following the completion of the exchange offer and recapitalization.
+MetLife and RGA cannot predict the prices at which the RGA class B common stock will trade after the exchange offer.
 See the section entitled "The Exchange Offer" for a discussion of the factors that were considered in determining the exchange ratio in the exchange offer.

-The divestiture will result in a substantial amount of RGA class B common stock entering the market, which may adversely affect the market price of the RGA class A common stock and the RGA class B common stock.
-The prior performance of RGA common stock may not be indicative of the performance of the RGA common stock after the exchange offer.
+The divestiture will result in a substantial amount of RGA class B common stock entering the market, which may adversely affect the market price of the RGA class A common stock and the RGA class B common stock may not be indicative of the performance of the RGA common stock after the exchange offer.